garciaf/blog/source/post/2016-07-05-if-all-you-have-is-a-hammer-everything-looks-like-a-nai.html.markdown

 So guess what?
 We where six people working on it full time, and we where so slow.
 On the bright side we could scale but never had the need too.

-Everything was really long to implement, at the end they rebuild the same project with rails and one developer.
+Everything was really long to implement, at the end they rebuild the same project with rails and one developer (That's what the legend say...).

 Basically we choose a technology to solve problem we would never have.
 It was worthy for my experience but not for professional software.